 I. Statistics (9 hours)

-The graduate core statistics requirement for the Psychology Department is completion of three graduate level statistics courses taken within the Department of Psychology.
+The graduate core statistics requirement for the Department of Psychological Sciences is completion of three graduate level statistics courses taken within the Department of Psychological Sciences.
 PSY 5447 and PSY 5480 must be completed within 24 months of the official enrollment in a doctoral program in Psychology at TTU.

 - PSY 5480 Experimental Design